 Discussing the diversity in the show with Cinema Blend, Jenny said: "When I was approaching the adaptation, I wanted to really reflect the moment that we're living in.
 And I think the diversity of characters is a piece of that, so it felt like a really great opportunity to showcase different kinds of talent."

 She added: "We get to have an Asian American family on the show.
 And we also have a new character Cleveland, who is Filipino.
 So it's really exciting I think.
 And I think it feels really natural to the show, to the characters and the story."

 23) The show explores racism

 As well as casting people of colour in the show, The Summer I Turned Pretty actually explores racism that the characters of colour would experience in Cousins.
 Nicole calls out the country club for pretending to be "woke" and Steven experiences racism when country club members insult him with Asian stereotypes while he's working there.

 Naturally, it would be a bit odd for Jenny to write herself in her own book as a character but like many iconic authors before her she gets a cameo in her on-screen adaptation.
-During the ball, Jenny can be spotted take a flute from the champagne tower.
+During the ball in season 1, Jenny can be spotted taking a flute from the champagne tower.
 Pretty legendary, if you ask me.